-- 1.2 The Agency shall keep documentation which demonstrates that the Project is designed for the particular needs of the facility in providing crisis shelter, community and aftercare services to homeless youth. - 1.3 The Agency shall retain copies of all records described in this Section, or otherwise relating to the Project, for a period of no less than ten (10) years from the termination of this Agreement.
+- 1.2 The Agency shall keep documentation which demonstrates that this Project is designed for the particular needs of the facility which provides permanent affordable housing to very low and low-income families, elderly and disabled residents. - 1.3 The Agency shall retain copies of all records described in this Section, or otherwise relating to the Project, for a period of no less than ten (10) years from the termination of this Agreement.
 If any litigation, claim, or audit is commenced prior to the expiration of this ten-year period, the Agency shall maintain the records until the completion of such litigation (including any associated appeals), claim or audit findings have been resolved and for a period of ten (10) years thereafter. - 1.4 The records shall be made available to the County and Program Administrator, HUD and/or any of their authorized representatives, who shall have access to and the right to examine any of the said records during such period.
 This section shall survive the termination of this Agreement.